apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 may be lost.
 This QoS has the least network traffic overhead and the least burden on the client and the broker and is often useful for telemetry data where it doesn't matter if some of the data is lost.

-* QoS 1: AT LEAST ONCE: Guarentees that a message will reach it's intended recipient one or more times.
+* QoS 1: AT LEAST ONCE: Guarantees that a message will reach it's intended recipient one or more times.
 The sender will continue to send the message until it receives an acknowledgment from the recipient, confirming it has received the message.
 The result of this QoS is that the recipient may receive the message multiple times, and also increases the network overhead than QoS 0, (due to acks).
 In addition more burden is placed on the sender as it needs to store the message